meteor/tutorials/content/blaze/step08.md

 ### Session is a reactive data store for the client

 Until now, we have stored all of our state in collections, and the view updated automatically when we modified the data inside these collections.
-This is because Meteor.Collection is recognized by Meteor as a _reactive data source_, meaning Meteor knows when the data inside has changed. `Session` is the same way, but is not synced with the server like collections are.
+This is because Mongo.Collection is recognized by Meteor as a _reactive data source_, meaning Meteor knows when the data inside has changed. `Session` is the same way, but is not synced with the server like collections are.
 This makes `Session` a convenient place to store temporary UI state like the checkbox above.
 Just like with collections, we don't have to write any extra code for the template to update when the `Session` variable changes &mdash; just calling `Session.get(...)` inside the helper is enough.

 ### One more feature: Showing a count of incomplete tasks